The 25 Best Restaurants In SeattleMeet our 25 highest-rated restaurants.

 Bateau is not your typical steakhouse.
 You will not find blazer-clad snoots on business trips swilling bourbon over a deal in the making, or a stockroom lined with A1 sauce and blue cheese dressing.
 What you will find is a beautifully designed space that would be reminiscent of a springtime bridal shower, were it not for the display window showcasing raw beef torsos.
 You will also find a burger with caramelized onion jam and a grassy garlic aioli that's worth ignoring the steak for.
 The butchering is what makes Bateau special, though.
 While you can select a bavette or filet, it’s even better when your server/personal beef mentor helps you choose a unique cut, be it chuck chain or marbled skirt tournedo.
 Then, they will use a ceremonial chalk staff to cross off your selection, permanently denying someone else of the same exact cut.
 Come here for the schadenfreude, but also come here for the red wine, fries prepared in tallow, and little french onion croquettes that we could pop like M&Ms.

 You’ll have one of the best meals all year at Beast & Cleaver, a tiny butcher shop in Ballard.
-This isn’t in reference to the porterhouse you could pick up and grill at home, but rather to their after-hours wine bar nights on Tuesdays through Thursdays.
-With a menu of expertly cooked steaks, snacks, and surprises, this operation makes for one of the most unique dining experiences in Seattle.
-The menu changes each time, but the constant is the surplus of beef that you should shape your meal around, like the barely-seared, browned butter-glistened London broil, or ribeye with enough marbling to be a West Elm coffee table.
-But the meat options stretch beyond steaks, like a hefty smashburger, snappy homemade sausages, and incredible custard-based desserts.
-You can't get much better than eating outstanding food and drinking a bottle of great wine (sold at retail price without a corkage markups) while sitting catty-corner to a display case of raw links, patties, and chops.
+This isn’t in reference to the porterhouse you could pick up and grill at home, but rather to their tasting menu known as The Peasant.
+With a preset lineup of expertly cooked meats, snacks, and surprises, this after-hours operation makes for one of the most unique dining experiences in Seattle.
+The menu changes each time, but the constant is the surplus of red meat that shapes your meal, be it steak tartare on top of a beef tallow scone, or a roulade of lamb that's slow-roasted until it falls apart.
+But the excellence here stretches beyond that stuff, with refreshing salads and a phenomenal sunchoke truffle ice cream that gives Salt & Straw an absolute run for their money.
+You can't get much better than eating outstanding food and drinking great wine while sitting catty-corner to a display case of raw links, patties, and chops.

 Much like I Can’t Believe It’s Not Butter! and Weird Al Yankovic, The Pink Door has been around since the early eighties.
 And yet, every time we sneak through Post Alley, step inside, and take in the nightly energy of this Italian place, it feels like a grand opening celebration all over again.
 There’s the packed dining room, a candlelit glow, aerial performers dangling from the ceiling, and Italian food that’s been consistently stellar for over 30 years.
 Whether you’re with a big group toasting with glasses of prosecco and snacking on fontina-stuffed arancini, or having a solo meal at the bar headlined by a haystack of cream-spiked pappardelle bolognese, you’re in for a meal that’s just as thrilling on the first visit as it is the twentieth.
 Whatever you do, an order of fettunta and the spinach lasagna layered with pesto, velvety besciamella, and marinara must make their way to your table and mouth.